SantiagoRomanoOddone/AdTech/README.md

 - **Top Products**: Recommends the most viewed products on the advertiser's website.
 - **Top CTR Products**: Recommends products with the best ad performance, measured by Click-Through-Rate (CTR).

-## System Overview
+### System Architecture

-- **Cloud Infrastructure**: Built on AWS.
-- **Daily Pipeline**: Data is processed through an Airflow pipeline, which generates daily recommendations.
-- **Database**: Results are stored in a PostgreSQL database hosted on AWS RDS.
+The entire system is hosted on AWS and uses an Airflow pipeline to generate daily product recommendations for each advertiser.
+The recommendations are stored in a PostgreSQL database on the RDS service.
+An API is provided to query product recommendations by advertiser, model, or date.
+The pipeline runs daily to update the recommendations, which can then be accessed through the API.

+### Key Features

+- **Daily Recommendations**: Generates daily product recommendations for each advertiser.
-- **API Access**: A REST API allows querying recommendations for specific advertisers, models, and dates.
-Additional endpoints enable interaction with the stored data.
+- **API Access**: Provides endpoints to query product recommendations and interact with the data.
+- **AWS Integration**: Utilizes AWS services for hosting, data processing, and storage.

-The pipeline ensures up-to-date recommendations, making it easy to dynamically retrieve insights and drive advertising decisions.
+The system ensures up-to-date recommendations, making it easy to dynamically retrieve insights and drive advertising decisions.

 # Project Setup Instructions